MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

-# Horizon Technical Specification {ignore=true}
+# Meta Horizon Worlds Technical Specification {ignore=true}

+**Created by the Horizon Community**.
+Written by wafflecopters (Ari Grant) with contributions from PigeonNo12, Shards632, and Tellous and help from HomeMed, SeeingBlue, and UnravelWinter.

 <div class="print-note">This is an in-development (Jan '25) <b>community-written</b> document.
 For questions contact <i>wafflecopters</i>.</div>

-Current main assignments:
-  1. **EARLY** DRAFT READY: scene graph, grabbables, players,
-  1. wafflecopters - scripting
-  1. tellous - attachables (& holstering?)
-  1. pigeon - PPV
-  1. shards632 - networking
-  1. physics - TODO (will get easier after scripting and network are done)
-  1. UIGizmo, Camera, Player Inputs, Spawning - **tentative**, time may run out

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=true} -->